biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 # Bioinformatics in one line

-Collection of useful commands for bioinformatics purposes (all in one line!) .
+Collection of useful commands for bioinformatics purposes.
+All in one line!

 ## FASTA